MerkulovDaniil/optim/docs/methods/Methods.md

 ## Unsolvability
 In general, **optimization problems are unsolvable.**  ¯\\_(ツ)_/¯

-Consider the following simple optimization problem of a function over unit cube:
+Consider the following simple optimization problem of a function over unit ball:

 $$
 \begin{split}